 Private Pilot Licence (PPL)

-A Private Pilot Licence (PPL) allows you to fly “in command” of an aircraft.
+A Private Pilot Licence (PPL) allows you to fly “in command” anywhere in Australia, and many parts of the world.
 This course typically runs on a one-to-one basis or a full time basis.
 For the full time basis, the course duration is 16 weeks.

 You may not charge for your services as a pilot without holding a Commercial Pilot Licence (CPL), but you are permitted to cost share with your passengers to split the cost of the aircraft hire.